mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 A: In Jenkins, JNLP is used to allow agents (also known as "slave nodes") to be launched and managed remotely by the Jenkins master instance.
 This allows Jenkins to distribute build tasks to multiple agents, providing scalability and improving performance.

    When a Jenkins agent is launched using JNLP, it connects to the Jenkins master and receives build tasks, which it then executes.
 The results of the build are then sent back to the master and displayed in the Jenkins user interface.

+ ## Explain about jenkins file.

+ Jenkins file is text file it conatins the steps of pipeline for build test & deploy.

+ ## what is parameter in jenkins.

+ Parameter is special kind of variable , while working with jenkins jobs we often need to pass some parameter to the code being exuted when we trigger jobs.

+ ## below are parameter in jenkins

+  1 Boolean  2 choice 3 Credentials 4 file 5 string 6 password

+  ## Where is jenkins working directory.

+  Jenkins working directory under JENKINS_HOME directory its is root directory of jenkins where jenkins installed jenkins uses to perform build & archives.

 ## Q: What are some of the common plugins that you use in Jenkins ?